Doot5/A1-Assessment/Index.md

     </tr>
   </table></p>

 <p>The results of these online test display that my prefered learning style is through Visual and Logical stand points.
-While being mostly introverted</p>
+While being mostly introverted, therefore I tend to avoid others and may not be as interesting as others</p>

 <h1>Project Ideas</h1>
 <p>I honesty don't know what to put here</p>